-Our shares, which do not have quoted market prices, were valued based on the income approach.
+Our equity value and share value, which do not have quoted market prices, were valued based on the income approach and scenario-based approach respectively.
 The income approach involves applying the discounted cash flow analysis based on projected cash flow using our best estimate as of the valuation dates.
 Estimating future cash flow requires us to analyze projected revenue growth, gross margins, effective tax rates, capital expenditures and working capital requirements.
 In determining an appropriate discount rate, we considered the cost of equity and the rate of return expected by venture capitalists.
 We also applied a discount for lack of marketability given that the shares underlying the award were not publicly traded at the time of grant.
-Determination of estimated fair value of us requires complex and subjective judgments due to its limited financial and operating history, unique business risks and limited public information on companies in China similar to us.
+Determination of estimated fair value of us requires complex and subjective judgments due to its limited financial and operating history, unique business risks and limited public information on companies in China and Hong Kong similar to us.